On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and

-\begin{remark} The right-hand side of \eqref{eq:Gronwall} is the solution of the O.D.E. $y'=a y + b$ with initial condition $y(0)=f(0)$.
-In Lemma \ref{lem:Gronwall} there are no assumptions on the signs of $f,\,a,\,b\,$. \end{remark}

-In the next Lemma we deal with a system of differential inequalities, extending the classical Gronwall inequality.
-This result was essentially due to \cite{Wazewski}, nevertheless for the sake of completeness we give a proof here adapting Lemma E.4 in \cite{Terrell} to the two-dimensional case with two absolutely continuous functions.
-The symbol $\preceq$ will denote a componentwise inequality, namely we write $(u_1,u_2)\preceq(v_1,v_2)$ meaning ``$\,u_1\leq v_1$ and $u_2\leq v_2\,$''.
+The next lemma deals with a system of differential inequalities, extending the classical Gronwall inequality.
+This result was essentially due to \cite{Wazewski}.
+A proof can be obtained also by adapting Lemma E.4 in \cite{Terrell} to the two-dimensional case with two absolutely continuous functions.
+The symbol $\preceq$ will denote a componentwise inequality, namely we write $(u_1,u_2)\preceq(v_1,v_2)$ for ``$\,u_1\leq v_1$ and $u_2\leq v_2\,$''.

 \begin{lemma}[Comparison lemma for systems of differential inequalities] Let $f_1,\,f_2\!:[0,\infty)\to\R$ be absolutely continuous functions on compact sets; let $f\equiv(f_1,f_2)\,$.
 Let $A\equiv(A_1,A_2):\R\times\R^2\to\R^2$ be a Lipschitz continuous function such that